Also known by commercial names such as Hypovase, Minipress, Vasoflex, and Press, it is a sympatholytic drug used primarily to treat hypertension.

 For specific advice on objectives and management, see published guidelines.

-Numerous antihypertensive drugs, from a variety of pharmacological classes and with different mechanisms of action, have been demonstrated in randomized controlled trials to reduce cardiovascular morbidity and mortality.
+Numerous antihypertensive drugs, from various pharmacological classes and with different mechanisms of action, have been demonstrated in randomized controlled trials to reduce cardiovascular morbidity and mortality.

-It can be concluded that it is the reduction of blood pressure and not other pharmacological properties of the drugs, which is largely responsible for those benefits.
+It can be concluded that it is the reduction of blood pressure and not other pharmacological properties of the drugs primarily responsible for those benefits.

-The largest and most consistent cardiovascular benefit has been a reduction in the risk of stroke, but reductions in myocardial infarction and cardiovascular mortality have also been seen regularly.
+The most significant and most consistent cardiovascular benefit has been a reduction in the risk of stroke, but reductions in myocardial infarction and cardiovascular mortality have also been seen regularly.

-High systolic or diastolic pressure causes an increase in cardiovascular risk, and the absolute increase in risk per mmHg is greater at higher blood pressures.
+High systolic or diastolic pressure causes an increase in cardiovascular risk, and the absolute increase in risk per mmHg is more significant at higher blood pressures.

 So even moderate reductions in severe hypertension can provide a substantial benefit.

-The reduction of the relative risk of blood pressure reduction is similar in populations with variable absolute risk, so the absolute benefit is higher in patients with higher risk regardless of their hypertension.
+The reduction of the relative risk of blood pressure reduction is similar in populations with variable absolute risk, so the total benefit is higher in patients with higher risk regardless of their hypertension.

-Some antihypertensive drugs have smaller blood pressure effects (such as monotherapy).
+Some antihypertensive drugs have more minor blood pressure effects (such as monotherapy).

-Many antihypertensive drugs have approved indications and additional effects (for example, in angina , heart failure or diabetic kidney disease).
+Many antihypertensive drugs have approved indications and additional effects (such as angina, heart failure, or diabetic kidney disease).

 These considerations can guide the selection of therapy.

-Prazosin can be used alone or in combination with other antihypertensive drugs, such as diuretics or beta-adrenergic blockers.
+Prazosin can be used alone or combined with other antihypertensive drugs, such as diuretics or beta-adrenergic blockers.

 Dosage and administration

-The dose of prazosin should be adjusted according to the patient’s individual blood pressure response.
+The dose of Prazosin should be adjusted according to the patient’s blood pressure response.
 The following is a guide for your administration: